-290. Bibliography and Methods of Literary Research (3)
+290. Bibliography and Methods of Literary Research (3) Prerequisite: Twelve units of upper division English.

-Prerequisite: 12 units of upper division English.
 Basic reference works, scholarly and critical journals; introduction to bibliographical techniques; exercises and problems in methods and exposition of research, including editorial procedures.
 Recommended for the first semester of graduate work.
 Prerequisite to graduate seminar.

-291. Seminar: A Major Author (3)
+291. Seminar: A Major Author (3) Prerequisites: An appropriate upper division or graduate level background course, and English 290.

-Prerequisite: 12 units of upper division work in English and English 290.
 The critical study of a major author, such as Shakespeare, Dickens, Mark Twain.
-May be repeated with new content for additional credit.
+May be repeated with new content.
+Maximum credit six units applicable on a master's degree.

-292. Seminar: A Cultural Period (3)
+292. Seminar: A Cultural Period (3) Prerequisites: An appropriate upper division or graduate level background course,

-Prerequisite: 12 units of upper division work in English and English 290.
-The study, through its literature, of a cultural period such as the Renaissance, the Enlightenment, the Romantic Revolution, or the like.
-May be repeated with
+Advanced study, through its literature, of a cultural period such as the Renaissance, the Enlightenment, the Romantic Revolution.
+May be repeated with new content.
+Maximum credit six units applicable on a master's degree.